Nongovernmental International Panel on Climate Change: Publications

 In April 2008, Singer’s Science and Environmental Policy Project (SEPP) and The Heartland Institute partnered to produce "Nature, Not Human Activity, Rules the Climate", subtitled “Summary for Policymakers of the Report of the Nongovernmental International Panel on Climate Change.”
 The 48-page report listed 24 contributors from 14 countries and included a foreword by Frederick Seitz, one of the world’s most renowned scientists.
-(Seitz passed away on March 2, 2008.)
+(Seitz died on March 2, 2008.)
 It was released at Heartland’s First International Conference on Climate Change (ICCC-1) on March 2–4, 2008.

 In 2008, Singer conducted an extensive international tour to promote the new report.
 He spoke at events in the Netherlands (June 3–4), Brussels-EU (June 5), Germany (June 6–12), Vienna, Milan, Paris (June 19–20), and London (June 22–25).
 Local free-market think tanks arranged those events.
 Heartland distributed approximately 100,000 copies of Nature, Not Human Activity, Rules the Climate in 2008, and the booklet has been translated into French, German, Italian, and Spanish.

 In the tradition of the IPCC, NIPCC had published its "Summary for Policymakers" in advance of completing the underlying report.
 The first full report, produced with a new partner, the Center for the Study of Global Warming and Global Change, was released in 2009.
 It was titled "Climate Change Reconsidered: The Report of the Nongovernmental International Panel on Climate Change (NIPCC)".

 In 2011, NIPCC produced its third report, "Climate Change Reconsidered: The 2011 Interim Report".
 The volume summarized new research produced after the deadline for inclusion in the 2009 report as well as some research that had been overlooked when the first volume was produced.